-The Figure () shows our final design including all new developments.
+The Figure 36 shows our final design including all new developments.
 The fail safe pipe was moved so that less space was taken from the plants and is now next to the stand pipe.
 This also means that all water is coming down in the same area so not to overly disturb the fish.
-Figure () shows the Final Cutting list for the Grow Bed.
-This was to be used to help cut and construct the final build.